Interested in Joining the lab?

 Allison Nunes, M.S.
 '21

 Allison successfully defended her thesis "Seed bank composition within two sagebrush steppe communities: a comparison of drought and microsite effects" in summer 2021.
 Her research was published in Journal of Arid Environments in 2022.
-She currently works as an Associate Ecologist for Jodi McGraw Consulting.
+She currently works as an Ecologist at HT Harvey and Associates.

 Undergraduate Researchers